LongForWisdom/RPIPs/RPIPs/RPIP-vop.md

 ## Abstract

-The VOP Framework consists of VOP definitions, VOP records,VOP instances and the VOP overview.
+The VOP Framework consists of VOP definitions, VOP records, VOP instances, and the VOP overview.
 VOP definitions are included in RPIPs and define how a specific operational process takes place.
-VOP records are also included in RPIPs, and contain relevant information connected to the outcome of instances of a defined process.
+VOP records are also included in RPIPs and contain relevant information connected to the outcome of instances of a defined process.
 A VOP instance is a single example of a process taking place according to a VOP definition.
-The VOP overview is a living informational RPIP that summarizes existing VOP definitions for accessibililty and transparency.
+The VOP overview is a living informational RPIP that summarizes existing VOP definitions for accessibility and transparency.
 This RPIP also mandates the conversion of appropriate existing processes within the Rocket Pool DAOs to fall under the VOP framework.

 ## Motivation

-The creation of an operational process framework will lead to reduced participant cost, increased transparency and increased extensibility for DAO operational decision-making.
+The creation of an operational process framework will lead to reduced participant cost, increased transparency, and increased extensibility for DAO operational decision-making.

 **Reduced Cost**

-First, the types of process that exist can be listed, summarized and presented in such a way that is more-approachable to the average participant than reading through multiple full RPIPs.
+First, the types of processes that exist can be listed, summarized, and presented in such a way that is more approachable to the average participant than reading through multiple full RPIPs.
 Participant attention is a key resource.
 If all that is needed is a high-level overview of 'how does process x work in Rocket Pool', then attention should not need to be spent digging through low-level details unless required.

-Second, votes and discussions can be labelled explicitly according to the process they are using.
+Second, votes and discussions can be labeled explicitly according to the process they are using.
 This makes it easier for participants to quickly slot items into the appropriate mental boxes.
-Essentially, it becomes easier for voters and participants to tailor their level of engagement with the seriousness of the decision at hand.
+Essentially, it becomes easier for voters and participants to tailor their level of engagement to the seriousness of the decision at hand.
 For example:
-* An RPIP is important, because it now always represents a change to the status quo rather than an operational decision.
+* An RPIP is important because it now always represents a change to the status quo rather than an operational decision.
 "I should pay attention!"
-* A GMC election doesn't represent a change to how Rocket Pool works, but its important to set general direction of grants spending via membership.
+* A GMC election doesn't represent a change to how Rocket Pool works, but it's important to set the general direction of grant spending via membership.
 "I might provide some input!"
-* A grants appeal can be more safely left to those with more time / interest in low-level grants decisions.
+* A grants appeal can be more safely left to those with more time/interest in low-level grant decisions.
 "Other parts of my life take priority right now!"

-Thirdly, this also levels the playing field for participants with different levels of committment.
+Thirdly, this also levels the playing field for participants with different levels of commitment.
 There is a reduced need to understand many subtly different processes.
-Instead there is a general framework makes engagement with any process less of a mental hurdle once the framework is understood.
+Instead, there is a general framework that makes engagement with any process less of a mental hurdle once the framework is understood.

 **Transparency**

-The outcomes of processes can be recorded in a clear, consistent and accessible manner.
-This is worthwhile in and of itself, but it does also reduce the attention and mental effort required to find relevant information.
+The outcomes of processes can be recorded in a clear, consistent, and accessible manner.
+This is worthwhile in and of itself, but it also reduces the attention and mental effort required to find relevant information.

 **Extensibility**

 Adoption of an operational process framework helps to structure the processes of the Rocket Pool DAOs in such a way that they are easily extensible in future improvement proposals.
-The motivation here is to encourage organization, transparency and accessibility in such a way that it becomes self-sustaining.
+The motivation here is to encourage organization, transparency, and accessibility in such a way that it becomes self-sustaining.
 If there is a clear existing structure in use, then it encourages its use in future RPIPs.

 ## Specification
-$TODO Remove
-The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in RFC 2119.

 ### VOPs: What and When?
 This section describes what a VOP is, and when to use the VOP framework.

 * A Voted Operational Process (VOP) is a process involving a vote through which an operational decision is made.
   * Some operational decisions within the Rocket Pool DAOs MAY NOT require a vote, and should not be included under the VOP framework.
-* A VOP MUST NOT be defined to cover decisions that are improvements to the Rocket Pool protocol, Rocket Pool DAOs, or anything that should otherwise require use of the RPIP process.
+* A VOP MUST NOT be defined to cover decisions that are improvements to the Rocket Pool protocol, Rocket Pool DAOs, or anything that should otherwise require the use of the RPIP process.
 * The dividing line between which decisions should use the RPIP process versus the VOP framework may be unavoidably blurry.
 The following general recommendations are made:
   * If a proposal can reasonably predicted to be unique, it is RECOMMENDED to use the RPIP process.
   * If a proposal is the first of its type or class, and it is not anticipated to repeat frequently or regularly it is RECOMMENDED to use the RPIP process.
   * If a proposal is not the first of its type or class, or if it is anticipated to repeat frequently or regularly it is RECOMMENDED to use the VOP framework.
 * The VOP framework SHOULD be used for anything that fits the definition of a voted operational process.
-  * If an RPIP specifies a process that could reasonably fit within the VOP framework, without adhering to the VOP framework, it MUST include detailed rationale as to why adhering to the VOP framework is not preferable.
+  * If an RPIP specifies a process that could reasonably fit within the VOP framework, without adhering to the VOP framework, it MUST include a detailed rationale as to why adhering to the VOP framework is not preferable.

 ---

 ### Visual Aid for VOP Concepts

-Note, these diagrams are all one framework.
-Not three different frameworks!

 ![image](../assets/rpip-draft/vops-diagram.png)